 If you are self-employed and work primarily in your home, you can deduct a part of your HOA fee through your home office deductions.
 The amount deducted corresponds with the size of your home office.
 For example, if you use 15% of your home as an office, you can deduct 15% of your HOA fees.

 The second exception is if you own and rent out your property.
-You are allowed to deduct all your HOA fees from your taxes.
+You can deduct all your HOA fees from your taxes.
 In this case, the IRS considers the HOA fees a part of your rental property expenses.

-If you qualify to deduct HOA fees, you will need to report your HOA fees in a Schedule E form.
+If you qualify to deduct HOA fees, you will need to report them in a Schedule E form.
 The IRS lets you deduct up to $25,000 of HOA fees from rental properties each year.

 Before You Buy